Kristal-g/kristal-g.github.io/_posts/2021-05-08-SYSRET_Shellcode.md

 First, the function executes `swapgs` - this lets the kernel use the `gs` register to access important kernel structures.
 When an interrupt occurs there's a need to save a context about the CPU's state before switching to kernelmode.
 This context is saved in a struct called [KTRAP_FRAME](https://www.vergiliusproject.com/kernels/x64/Windows%2010%20%7C%202016/2009%2020H2%20(October%202020%20Update)/_KTRAP_FRAME).
 Usually on hardware interrupts it's done partly by the hardware and partly by the exception handling functions in the kernel.
-But with syscalls, the syscall handler function is responsible of building and saving the `KTRAP_FRAME`.
+But with syscalls, the syscall handler function is responsible for building and saving the `KTRAP_FRAME`.
 After `KiSystemCall64` saves the trap frame (with the help of the `gs` register) it goes on to call the relevant function for the given syscall number.

 Now that we mostly understand what happens when a `syscall` is dispatched from usermode all the way up to kernelmode, we're interested in how the kernel reverts back to usermode.
 Therefore, a point of interest is the function's exit points, like this one:
 ![](/assets/images/sysret_shellcode/KiSystemCall64_end_small.jpg)

-Specifically it's using `sysret` and that's what we're expecting after we've performed `syscall`.
+Specifically, it's using `sysret` and that's what we're expecting after we've performed `syscall`.
 We see it's setting the registers _rax, r8, r9, rcx, r11, rbp, rsp_ from some struct and zeroing _edx_ and _xmm_ registers.
 The _rdx, r8, r9, and xmm1-xmm5_ registers are [considered volatile](https://docs.microsoft.com/en-us/cpp/build/x64-calling-convention?view=msvc-160) so their value isn't really meaningful and we can ignore them.
 The struct that these registers are copied from is that trap frame we talked about.

-Then, the function executes `swapgs` again so the kernel structs won't be visible to usermode and runs `sysret`.
+Then, the function executes `swapgs` again so the usermode code has access to its own TEB, and finally runs `sysret`.
-_sysret_ does exactly the reverse of _syscall_, which I've detailed here already so I won't dive deeper on that.
+_sysret_ does exactly the reverse of _syscall_, which I've detailed here already so I won't dive deeper into that.
 <br/>

 ## Implementation